Last Updated: December 2, 2021

 During the COVID-19 pandemic, many RRHA families have not consistently paid their rent.
 RRHA provides housing to nearly 4,000 public housing families.
-Of those, more than 1,000 households are behind.
+Of those, more than 1,000 households were behind on rent in 2021.

 Why It’s Crucial to Catch up on Your Rent